agility/Agility-AspNetCore/README.md

 ```
 Website> dotnet publish --configuration Release
 ```

-# Found a Bug?
-If you find an issue in the Agility.AspNetCore package, please open an 'Issue' in this repository and we'll take a look.
-Found a bug in the website template and would like to commit your fix?
-Please see **Want to Contribute?** below.

 # Want to Contribute?
 Do you have something you want to add to this template that you think will benefit others?
 If so, please use the *fork and pull* model so you can fork this repository and push changes to your personal fork.
 Then, open a pull request and we can merged it into this repository.